Farm Policy Glossary

 Tariff-rate quota (TRQ)--See tariff-rate quota (TRQ) in ERS WTO topic Glossary.

-Temporary Assistance for Needy Families (TANF)--A Federal-State, block-grant program that replaced AFDC program in 1996.
+Temporary Assistance for Needy Families (TANF)--A Federal-State, block-grant program that replaced the Aid to Families With Dependent Children program in 1996.
 TANF provides cash benefits to low-income families with children.
 Under TANF, States have flexibility to determine eligibility requirements and benefit levels, but benefits are subject to a 5-year Federal time limit and work requirements.

 The Emergency Food Assistance Program (TEFAP)--Provides commodities for distribution through the private emergency food system.
 Provides mandatory multiyear funding and commodity donations from excess CCC inventories of foodstuffs for food distribution by emergency feeding organizations serving the needy and homeless.
 TEFAP buys and donates commodities and provides grants for State and local costs of transporting, storing, and distributing them to emergency feeding organizations, soup kitchens, and food banks serving low-income persons.